PotatoZip/Smaller_projects/Tic_Tac_Toe/README.md

 Single-mode:

 In this mode the program will be asking you to enter number of the box that you want to fill with "X".
-In the next step a computer will choice its box and will fill it with "O".
+In the next step a computer will select its box and will fill it with "O".
-This pattern will continue until there is a win or a draw.
+This pattern will continue until a win or a draw.

 Multi-mode:

-This mode is similar to the previous one except that instead of the computer's turn the other player is asked to choose a box.
+This mode is similar to the previous one except that instead of the computer's turn the second player is asked to select a box.

+Winning and draw:

+In order to win a game players must create horizontal, vertical or transverse line of 3 "X" or 3 "O".
+If after the 9th round failed to form a line, the game ends in a draw.

+After the game is over, the program asks the user whether to restart the game or not.
+You can agree by entering "Y".

 ## Future development